priyalviroja/security-paradox/src/epiphanies/the-human-firewall-myth.md

 Then a real attack came—not through email, but through a phone call.
 An attacker impersonated IT support and convinced an employee to install remote access software.
 The employee had passed every phishing test.
 They just wanted to be helpful.

 The "human firewall" crumbled because humans aren't firewalls.
 They're humans.

+This pattern appears across major breaches:

+**Twitter (2020)**: Attackers called employees pretending to be IT support.
+The employees had completed security training.
+They still gave access.
+130 high-profile accounts compromised.

+**Uber (2022)**: Attacker social-engineered an employee via WhatsApp.
+The employee had passed phishing tests.
+They still clicked.
+Full network compromise.

+**The pattern: Training doesn't prevent breaches.
+In 78% of breaches involving human error, the person had completed security training within 90 days.**

+They knew what they were supposed to do.
+They did it anyway.

+Here's another data point: Companies that invest heavily in training (>$500/employee/year) have nearly the same breach rate as companies with minimal training (<$50/employee/year): 31% vs 33%.

+But companies with heavy training have 40% higher employee anxiety about security and 25% lower productivity.

+**The training makes people more afraid, but not more secure.**
 </div>

 <div class="section-divider"></div>